OrpheusGr/DuckHunt-IRC/README.md

 - Extra feats
   - NickServ identification
   - You can have the duck fly away after a period of time you choose
+  - Find a duck in the distance with !goggles and !snipe it
+  - The duck will requack when it's hasn't been shoot